 How To Begin the Journey

-Before the birth parent and the prospective step-parent begin this season of intense soul searching, they need to agree on a few basic points.
+Before the birth parent and the future step-parent begin this season of intense soul searching, they need to agree on a few essential points.
 Doing so will help keep the discussions on track and also provide insight as to the type of parenting they are capable of providing as a team.
 For purposes of engaging in constructive discussions, both adults must:

 - Recognize that both adults will be actively involved in the lives of the children.
 No one in the household is an observer; everyone is a participant in the family.

 - Realize that each adult is likely to have his or her own ideas about what constitutes proper child rearing.
 Even when they seem to agree on the broad concepts, a little discussion is likely to yield significant differences that must be resolved sooner rather than later.

 - Understand that for the children to receive full benefit from the parenting effort, there must be a united front between the birth parent and the step-parent - no exceptions.
 Anything less is not in the best interests of the children.

 - Accept that to create this united front, the adults must be totally honest with each other about their thoughts and feelings as they relate to their roles as parents and their place within the family unit.

 Once the adults can agree to these foundational precepts, it is possible to begin creating the framework that will serve as the basic model for the blended family.
 It is important to note there is not one 'right' model that is ideal for every situation.
 However, it is imperative that both adults are in harmony with one another if the home is to be a happy one.

 A Common Flaw in the Birth Parent's Perspective